How to Wave Hair: 4 Different Ways to Achieve the Beach Waves Hair

 Everything you need to rock the beach wave.

 You can take the girl out of the beach, but it’s a lot harder to take the beach outta the girl—especially when sexy-looking hair is involved!
-To wit: Although we love ourselves a good polished, structured wave, there will always be something about beach hair waves with their distinctly light and tousled-looking structure that’s airy, light and super .sophisticated Bonus: beachy waves are easy to create and can work on virtually any hair type or hair length.
-To help you to create these loose, messy-looking waves, we’ve collected four ways to achieve this style featuring beach waves on long hair, a heatless half-shaven beach wave hairstyle, and how to achieve waves from TRESemmé Stylist Tyler Laswell during Miami Swim Week.
-Read on and we’re sure you’ll be rocking beach hair in no time.
+To wit: Although we love ourselves a good polished, structured wave, there will always be something about beach hair waves with their distinctly light and tousled-looking structure that’s airy, light and super sophisticated.
+Bonus: beachy waves are easy to create and can work on virtually any hair type or hair length.
+To help you to create these loose, messy-looking waves, we’ve created a guide on how to wave hair to create a beach waves look.

 Look 1: How to Create Beach Waves Hair